scienxlab/redflag/tests/README.md

 Test options are in `pyproject.toml`, so to run the tests: clone the repo, install the dev dependencies (e.g. with `"pip install .[dev]`") and do this from the root directory:

     pytest

+## A note about NumPy dtypes

+Owing to an idiosyncracy of 64-bit Windows machines, which count a 'long' int as 32-bit not 64, I have stopped `doctest` from comparing any `dtype=int64` or similar in test outputs.
+This is done by the custom `doctest.OutputChecker` in `tests/conftest.py`.
+It only runs on Windows machines (e.g. in the CI matrix).